Distributor Legal Center

 1.4 Separation control

-Choco shall take appropriate measures to ensure that the Personal Data of Supplier collected for different purposes can be processed separately.
+Choco shall take appropriate measures to ensure that the Personal Data of Distributor collected for different purposes can be processed separately.
 For this purpose, Choco shall take the following precautions:

 Technical measures: